 Is Sedation Dentistry Right for Me?

 Nitrous oxide and oral conscious sedation are typically recommended for patients with any kind of dental phobia or anxiety as well as those undergoing a longer treatment.
 You may also want sedation if your mouth is particularly sensitive or prone to becoming sore during dental work.
 Most importantly though, if discomfort or a fear of discomfort is preventing you from getting important treatment, sedation could help you feel better about coming into our dental office so that we can prevent current oral health issues from becoming worse.

 Sedation Dentistry FAQs

 At Salt Run Family Dentistry, we’re proud to offer safe and effective sedation dentistry options for patients who need help relaxing during their appointments.
 As always, we want you to feel 100% confident in any treatment you choose.
 If you have any questions or concerns, we’re just a phone call away to put your mind at ease.
 In the meantime, we invite you to look over the following frequently asked questions to learn more about sedation dentistry.

 How Safe Is Sedation Dentistry?

 When administered by a highly trained dental professional like Drs.
-Leth, Tavary, or Wall, all our sedation options are incredibly safe and effective.
+Leth, Tavary, or Dunn, all our sedation options are incredibly safe and effective.
 Before your treatment, we’ll carefully review your medical history as well as any medications you’re taking to make sure that sedation dentistry is a good choice for you.
 During your treatment, we’ll closely monitor your breathing, heart rate, blood pressure, and other vital signs to ensure you’re as comfortable and safe as possible the entire time.